Accidental ingestion of sensitive data

 To prevent further transmission and restrict access to sensitive data, customers should take the following steps before requesting deletion:

-• Check data retention settings: Verify if the sensitive data is within your configured retention period.
+Check data retention settings: Verify if the sensitive data is within your configured retention period.
 Data will automatically be deleted once the retention period expires.
-Refer to Data Retention in Observe Documentation for details.
+See Data retention for more information.

-• Apply Dataset Query Filters (Immediate Mitigation): The only way to immediately mitigate accidental sensitive data exposure is through dataset query filters or RBAC.
+Apply Dataset query filters (Immediate Mitigation): The only way to immediately mitigate accidental sensitive data exposure is through Dataset query filters or RBAC.
 Query filters hide sensitive records from query results by matching an OPAL filter.
+See Dataset query filters.

 Request data deletion